FunkyCat/crypt-bruteforce/readme.txt

-Crypt-Bruteforce is a tool for broot standart linux password, encrypted with crypt function.
+Crypt-Bruteforce is a tool for bruteforce standard linux passwords, encrypted with crypt function.
 It supports multiple modes:
 1. Single mode.
-Brute password in a single thread.
+Bruteforce password in a single thread.
 2. Multi mode.
-Brute password in multiple threads.
+Bruteforce password in multiple threads.
 3. Synchronous client-server mode.
 Server generate tasks for bruteforce, send them to clients and receive results.
 Also, Crypt-Bruteforce supports asynchronous server mode, but it is unstable.